engineyard/ey-docs/pages/sign-up-for-engine-yard-appcloud.md

 4. Click Create Account.

-<h2 id="topic2"> Validate and start your AppCloud account</h2>
+<h2 id="topic2"> Validate and start your Cloud account</h2>

-After initial signup for an AppCloud account, you get an email from Engine Yard.
+After initial signup for an Cloud account, you get an email from Engine Yard.
 In this procedure, you validate and name the account and provide your credit card details.

 ### To validate and start your account